jQrgen/Angular-Firebase-Cordova-seed-with-simpleLogin/README.md

     Y (allows you to specify `authRequired` on a route and force user to log in before they can view it)
  * `[?]
 Shall I create a rudimentary login screen?`
     Y (this creates views/login.html and controllers/login.js, which provide registration (for password auth) and authentication)

+**2\.** Enable authentication with Facebook in your application
+ * Go to your forge at Firebase and click simpleLogin at the left bar.
+Enable Facebook.
+ * Make an app at [Facebooks developers site](https://developers.facebook.com/apps).
+Take note of your App ID and App Secret.
+ * In your Facebook application configuration, enable the 'Website with Facebook Login' integration and set your 'Site URL' to: https://auth.firebase.com/auth/facebook/callback